BND Hamburger Icon

 Did You Know?Did you know

-According to Statista the number of IoT devices in the world is set to reach 29 billion by 2030.
+According to Statista, the number of IoT devices in the world is set to reach 29 billion by 2030.
+There were fewer than 8 million in 2019.

-The IoT is going to grow quickly in the coming decade.
-The era of connected devices will create significant business opportunities as the IoT network grows in size and capabilities.
-But the IoT also presents a major threat to businesses in the form of cyberattacks.
-[Read related article: Small Business Guide to Cybersecurity]
+This era of connected devices creates significant business opportunities and changes the way people work as the IoT network grows in size and capabilities.
+However, the IoT also presents a major threat to businesses in the form of cyberattacks.
+Below are some key benefits and disadvantages to consider before integrating IoT devices into your business.
+[Related article: Small Business Guide to Cybersecurity]

 Why are IoT devices vulnerable to cyberattacks?

-1. Most of them use wireless connections, which are vulnerable by nature.
+1. Most of these devices use wireless connections, which are vulnerable by nature.

-2. Also because of the wireless connection, an attack in progress often goes unnoticed.
+2. Also because of these wireless connections, a cyberattack in progress often goes unnoticed.

 3. IoT security tends to be a blind spot for both consumers and companies.
-Fewer than half of the corporations surveyed by digital security expert Gemalto are even able to detect an IoT breach, and NordVPN found that 25% of consumers took no action to protect their IoT devices from attack.
+A report by Key Factor, a digital infrastructure company, found that 96 percent of organizations using IoT or connected products encounter difficulties securing these devices and systems.
+NordVPN also found that 25 percent of users took no action to protect their IoT devices from attack.

 4. Some manufacturers take shortcuts on the security protocols they’re supposed to install in their products.
 This means the devices leave the factory with flaws that cyberattackers can exploit straightaway.

-LPWANs (low-power wide-area networks), almost exclusively used by businesses, transmit data from IoT devices like sensors back to base using wireless, low-bitrate, long-range communications.
+It should be noted most Wi-Fi connections are not secure either and Bluetooth, despite being a mature technology, has 16 different security vulnerabilities.
+RFID, used in logistics and retail, has many of its own issues too.
+Meanwhile, low-power wide-area networks almost exclusively used by businesses, transmit data from IoT devices like sensors back to the base using wireless, low-bitrate, long-range communications.
 However, they’re also vulnerable because they use a simpler encryption method to save power.
-As we cover later in this article, though, all of these flaws can be addressed.

 Key TakeawayKey takeaway